Close

 • Grade III: Malignant (cancerous) tumors that grow fast and aggressively, comprising less than 2% of cases.

 Usually, meningiomas are first spotted with an MRI scan and may be found by accident, especially in patients who do not show symptoms.
 For these patients, doctors sometimes choose to keep an eye on the tumor instead of operating right away.
 But if surgery is needed, doctors aim to remove the whole tumor and part of the surrounding area to prevent it from coming back.
+Surgery is the best treatment for spinal meningiomas and usually has good outcomes with a low risk of the tumor coming back.
+Advances in imaging and surgical techniques have, thankfully, made the process safer and more effective.

 Treatment for a symptomatic intracranial meningioma usually involves a highly invasive brain surgery known as a craniotomy, where a portion of the skull is removed to access the brain and meninges.
 Due to the tumor’s sensitive location, complete removal may be risky and technically challenging, often necessitating additional treatments such as radiation therapy or chemotherapy.
+Key risk factors include the presence of superficial meningiomas, moderate to severe peritumoral edema, involvement of critical peritumoral veins, and WHO grade II-III meningiomas.

 Given the complexity and severity of the treatment, as well as the potential for long-term neurological complications, we expect high settlement payouts for claims like this if this litigation is as successful as we expect.
 But we think, as we discuss further below, all three grades are strong personal injury claims.